sketch-hq/SketchAPI/docs-website/pages/plugins-cocoascript.md

 ## Syntax

 The square bracket syntax of Objective-C is converted to dot-syntax in JavaScript.
-Internally CocoaScript creates opaque JavaScript proxy objects which have the following attributes.
+Internally, CocoaScript creates opaque JavaScript proxy objects which have the following attributes:

 - Objective-C properties are also JavaScript properties.
 - Objective-C selectors are exposed as methods of the JavaScript proxy.